Generic Name: valproate (val-PROE-ate)

 - Topiramate because the risk of high ammonium levels and brain problems may be increased

-- Felbamate or salicylates (eg, aspirin) because they may increase the risk of valproate's side effects
+- Benzodiazepines (eg, diazepam), felbamate, or salicylates (eg, aspirin) because they may increase the risk of valproate's side effects

-- Carbamazepine, carbapenem antibiotics (eg, imipenem), hormonal birth control (eg, birth control pills), hydantoins (eg, phenytoin), mefloquine, or rifampin because they may decrease valproate's effectiveness
+- Carbamazepine, carbapenem antibiotics (eg, imipenem), hormonal birth control (eg, birth control pills), hydantoins (eg, phenytoin), mefloquine, rifampin, or ritonavir because they may decrease valproate's effectiveness

-- Anticoagulants (eg, warfarin), barbiturates (eg, phenobarbital), benzodiazepines (eg, diazepam), ethosuximide, lamotrigine, primidone, tolbutamide, tricyclic antidepressants (eg, amitriptyline), or zidovudine because the risk of their side effects may be increased by valproate
+- Anticoagulants (eg, warfarin), barbiturates (eg, phenobarbital, primidone), ethosuximide, lamotrigine, methylphenidate, quetiapine, rufinamide, tolbutamide, tricyclic antidepressants (eg, amitriptyline), or zidovudine because the risk of their side effects may be increased by valproate

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if valproate may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.